FieryFlorist/UbuntuSetup/README.md

 # Install Conda
 In the long term it is difficult to keep my python environments consistent.
 Install conda to manage my environments.

 Miniconda is nice on Ubuntu to keep the library a little more light-weight.
-Though I then need to install numpy, scipy, pandas, and imageio.
+Though I then need to install numpy, scipy, pandas, numba, and imageio.

 # Install Dropbox
 This is a useful way to share my files between computers.